 Any leftover batter cook for more waffles.
 Any leftover waffles store in an airtight container in the fridge for a couple of days or in the freezer for 1 month.
 To reheat waffles, you can toast or microwave to desired temperature.

 - 2 tsp baking powder

 - 1/2 tsp salt

 - 1 cup pumpkin puree

-- In a medium bowl, beat 2 eggs until fluffy
+- In a medium bowl, beat the eggs until fluffy.
+Set aside.

-- In a large bowl, whisk together the flour, salt, baking powder, sugars, and spices
+- In a large bowl, whisk together the flour, brown sugar, baking powder, cinnamon, pumpkin pie spice and salt.

-- Gently fold the beaten eggs in with a rubber spatula; fold only until completely combined
+- Gently fold the beaten eggs into the mixture with a rubber spatula, until just combined.